-The Bellevue City Council is pleased to endorse the Sustainable Bellevue: Environmental Stewardship Plan and to move quickly into implementation.
-This plan was developed over the course of a year in which we saw tremendous societal and economic change locally and globally.
-Nonetheless, the city's commitment to environmental stewardship remains strong, and through this planning process we have developed a suite of goals and targets to demonstrate our commitment to reducing greenhouse gas emissions, preserving our natural environment, transitioning to clean energy, and continuing to increase access for Bellevue residents to transit, jobs, housing, parks, and Bellevue's natural areas.
+The staff and leadership of the City of Bellevue are pleased to share the Sustainable Bellevue: Environmental Stewardship Plan.
+This plan was developed over the course of a year in which we saw tremendous change locally and globally.
+Nonetheless, the city's commitment to environmental stewardship remains strong, and through this planning process we have developed a suite of goals and targets to demonstrate that commitment to reducing greenhouse gas emissions, preserving our natural environment, transitioning to clean energy, and continuing to increase access for Bellevue residents to transit, jobs, housing, parks, and Bellevue's natural areas.

-This plan outlines 77 actions for the city over the next five years to allow us to lead by example through our city operations and to enhance sustainability in the community.
-This work will require collective commitment and collaboration with our residents, businesses, and other organizational partners in the city and beyond.
-Bellevue has a strong history of partnership to achieve community goals, and we seek to continue to build on those efforts.
+The intent of this plan is to outline a suite of actions for the city over the next five years, to put us on a path toward achieving our goals.
+This work will require commitment and collaboration with our residents, businesses, and other organizational partners in the city and the region.
+The city has a strong history of partnership and collaboration to achieve community goals, and we seek to continue to build on those efforts.
+We recognize that we will need to continue to advance our environmental stewardship efforts over the decades to come to achieve our goals; and this plan represents a big step forward for the city.